Secure Order Based Voting Using Distributed Tallying: A secure order-based voting protocol

 A natural question that arises is whether the above described validation process poses a risk to the privacy of the voters.
 In other words, a voter that casts a legal ballot wants to be ascertained that the validation process only reveals that the ballot is legal, while all other information is kept hidden from the talliers.
 We proceed to examine that question.

 The procedure for verifying condition 1 in Theorems \ref{thm1} and \ref{thm2} offers perfect privacy for honest voters.
-If the ballot $Q$ is legal then all multiplication gates will issue a zero output.
+If the ballot $Q$ is legal then all computed values will be zero.
 Hence, apart from the legality of the ballot, the talliers will not learn anything about the content of the ballot.

 The procedure for verifying condition 4 in Theorems \ref{thm1} and \ref{thm2} offers {\em almost} perfect privacy, in the following sense.
 If $Q$ is a valid ballot in {\sc Copeland}, then the ordered tuple $(Q_1,\ldots,Q_M)$ is a permutation of the ordered tuple $(-M+1,-M+3,\ldots, M-3,M-1)$.
 This statement follows from the proof of condition 4 in Theorem \ref{thm1}.
 Hence, as can be readily verified, if $Q$ is a legal ballot then the value of $F(Q)$, Eq. (\ref{prodq}), which the talliers compute in the validation procedure, equals \be F(Q)= \pm 2^{\binom{M}{2}} \cdot \prod_{1 \leq m'<m \leq M} (m - m')\,, \ee where the sign of the product in Eq. (\ref{prodq1}) is determined by the signature of $(Q_1,\ldots,Q_M)$ when viewed as a permutation of the ordered tuple $(-M+1,-M+3,\ldots, M-3,M-1)$.
 Hence, since a ballot in {\sc Copeland} describes some ordering (permutation) of the candidates, the talliers will be able to infer the signature of that permutation, but nothing beyond that.
-Such a leakage of information is meaningless, but it can be eliminated by squaring the result and recovering $F(Q)^2$.
+To eliminate even that negligible leakage of information, the talliers will simply compute $F(Q)^2$ instead of $F(Q)$.

 Similarly, the procedure for verifying condition 4 in Theorem \ref{thm2}, for {\sc Maximin}, is also privacy-preserving in the same manner.
 Indeed, in the case of {\sc Maximin}, $(Q_1,\ldots,Q_M)$ is a permutation of the ordered tuple $(0,1,\ldots,M-2,M-1)$, and, therefore,